West Coast Trail: Description

-There are two locations on the trail where food can be bought: 1) the ferry operator, Carl Edgar Jr, at Nitinat Narrows at km 32 (mile 20) has fresh seafood, a choice between salmon and crabs, baked potatoes and corn; 2) Nytom (Formerly Chez Monique's - see "Chez Moniques History" below) on the beach, just south of the Carmanah Lighthouse, sells mostly burgers.
+There are two locations on the trail where food can be bought: 1) the ferry operator, Carl Edgar Jr, at Nitinat Narrows at km 32 has fresh seafood, a choice between salmon and crabs, baked potatoes and corn; 2) Nytom (Formerly Chez Monique's - see "Chez Moniques History" below) on the beach, just south of the Carmanah Lighthouse, sells mostly burgers.
 Both locations also sell soft drinks.
 Other than these two locations, hikers must be entirely self-sufficient and prepared for the back country conditions of the trail.
 Hiking the West Coast Trail is a major attraction for adventure seekers coming to British Columbia to experience the Pacific Northwest's scenery, wildlife, culture, and weather.
 The West Coast Trail remains one of the most famous trails in Canada.

 Transportation services are available at both ends of the trail via Trail Bus or float plane.
 Hikers who do not wish to complete the trail can also take a water taxi at Nitinat Narrows to the other end of Nitinat Lake, but this is a time-consuming process as the taxi will normally only transport hikers who wish to leave the trail after 5:00 pm as it is used before then to allow hikers to cross from north to south or the reverse and land travel is slow and tedious.

 The distance of the trail, whilst officially listed at 75 km, has not been changed or updated by Parks Canada for many years after being re-routed numerous times.
 Trail distance also changes depending on beach or forest travel, and some distance markers repeat themselves.
 GPS tracks from various hikers have put the true distance between 80 km and 92 km.